RafaMMas/FuzzyFishHS/README.md

 <img src="man/figures/README-plot membership functions-1.png" width="100%" />
 <br> <br> The function *PlotMF* allows including the training dataset to
-compare the membership functions whit the distribution of the input variables per output class (*i.e.,* presence or absence).
+compare the membership functions with the distribution of the input variables per output class (*i.e.,* presence or absence).
 Pink corresponds to presence data and grey to absence. <br>